Huygens' cycloidal pendulum: an elementary derivation: The statement of the problem

 with $\acceleration$ being the point acceleration.
 Projection of both sides of Eq.~(\ref{Eq:Equazione.1}) along the tangential direction $\tauversore$ gives at once

-where the symbol $a_\tau$ denotes the tangential component of the acceleration and $\alpha$ is the inclination angle of che curve at $P$ with respect the horizontal direction $x$ (see Fig.~\ref{Fig:Geometry.1}).
-Now, for the motion along the trajectory to be rigorously harmonic it is necessary that the tangential acceleration $a_\tau$ be proportional, up to a minus sign, to its distance from the origin $O$ measured along the trajectory $s=\stackrel \frown {OP}$,
+where symbols $a_\tau$ and $\alpha$ denote the tangential component of the acceleration and the inclination angle of che curve with respect the horizontal direction $x$, respectively (see Fig.~\ref{Fig:Geometry.1}).
+Now, for the motion along the trajectory to be rigorously harmonic it is mandatory that $a_\tau$ be proportional, up to a minus sign, to the curvilinear abscissa $s=\stackrel \frown {OP}$,

 where $\omega=2\pi/T$, with $T$ denoting the oscillation period.
-From Eqs.~(\ref{Eq:Equazione.2}) and~(\ref{Eq:Equazione.3}) we thus arrive to the following equation:
+On comparing Eqs.~(\ref{Eq:Equazione.2}) and~(\ref{Eq:Equazione.3}), the following equation is obtained:

 with $\ell=g/\omega^2$.
-Equation~(\ref{Eq:Equazione.3.1}) represents an implicit definition of the trajectory shape in terms of the curvilinear abscissa $s$, of the slope $\alpha$, and of the characteristic length $\ell$.
-To make explicit what kind of curve is hidden inside Eq.~(\ref{Eq:Equazione.3.1}), consider a ``small'' displacement of the point $P$ to another point along the curve, say $Q$, corresponding to the inclination $\alpha+\Delta\alpha$, as sketched in Fig.~\ref{Fig:Geometry.1.1}.
+Equation~(\ref{Eq:ImplicitDefinition}) represents an implicit definition of the trajectory shape in terms of the curvilinear abscissa $s$, the slope $\alpha$, and the characteristic length $\ell$.